 Because lossy compression changes the data, formats like JPG, MP3 or any

 other lossy format degrade the original data to some extent.
 In other words, saving an

 image or music in a lossy file format will make it different than the original.

-Usually the difference, called compression artifacts, is so small that most of us
+Usually, the difference (called compression artifacts) is so small that most people

 For the above reasons, lossy compression should never be used when saving

 important master / original data.
 Only lossless compression is suitable for that.
 PNG and